samhubs/face_recognition/README.md

           ```
         - check if `Google Drive API` is enabled in the service account on GCP
         - Clear cache and retry, typically, cache is found at: `$CACHE_HOME/pydrive2fs/{gdrive_client_id}/default.json`

+- If `dvc pull` fails with `dvc pull: error: failed to pull data from the cloud - 'gdrive'`, check if the `gdrive` remote is set up correctly.

+- If you are trying to pull data from a remote location but did not add the folder to dvc, you will get an error like `dvc pull: error: data 'data' not found in cache or in remote storage 'gdrive'`.

 - CI with [act](https://github.com/nektos/act):

     - secrets are to be supplied with `-s` option